Dual Descent ALM and ADMM: Scaled Dual Descent ADMM

 Lemma \ref{eq: lip-grad-k} allows us to update each $x_i$ via a single proximal gradient step.
-The scaled dual descent ADMM is presented in Algorithm \ref{alg: SDD-ADMM}.
+The scaled dual descent ADMM (SDD-ADMM) is presented in Algorithm \ref{alg: SDD-ADMM}.

+\begin{remark} We {give} some remarks on Algorithm \ref{alg: SDD-ADMM}. \begin{enumerate} \item {We update $x^{k+1}_i$'s through $p$ proximal gradient updates, {and then obtain $\mu^{k+1}$ by minimizing $\mathcal{P}(x^{k+1}, \mu)$ plus a proximal term} as in \eqref{eq: sdd-admm-mu}.
+Due to the strong convexity of $\mathcal{P}$ in $\mu$, $\tau$ is allowed to be $0$.} \item {If we perturb the proximal term by a specific \textit{linear} term to cancel out the inner product in $\mathcal{P}(x^{k+1}, \mu)$, and update $\mu^{k+1}$ as

+then, since we initialize with $\mu^0 = 0$, \eqref{eq: penalty-mu} recovers the penalty method, i.e., $\mu^{k+1} = 0$ for all $k\in \N$.
+When $\tau >0$, \eqref{eq: penalty-mu} is also equivalent to the SDD update with a different proximal center:

-\begin{remark} We given some remarks on Algorithm \ref{alg: SDD-ADMM}. \begin{enumerate} \item Suppose $\tau >0$, then \eqref{eq: sdd-admm-mu} is equivalent to the SDD updated introduced in Section \ref{sec: introduction}.
-In words, we perform a dual descent step with step size $ \tau^{-1} \omega^{-1} \rho $ and then scale the resulting iterate by $\frac{\tau}{1+\tau}$ to obtain $\mu^{k+1}$.
-When $\tau = 0$, $\mu^{k+1}= - \omega^{-1} \rho h(x^{k+1}) $ is simply a scaled version of the primal residual.
-We provide more insights in Section \ref{sec: connection}. \item The lower bound of the parameter $\omega$ is chosen to be 4 mainly for the ease of analysis, e.g., in Lemma \ref{lemma: admm-bound-primal-res}.
+It is interesting that the new proximal center is a dual ascent iterate, which recovers the penalty method in combination with the SDD framework. } \item The lower bound of the parameter $\omega$ is chosen to be 4 mainly for the ease of analysis, e.g., in Lemma \ref{lemma: admm-bound-primal-res}.
 Other values are possible as well. \end{enumerate} \end{remark}

 When $p=1$, we call the algorithm SDD-ALM.
-One interesting observation is that, although $x_i$'s are updated in a Gauss-Seidel fashion in Algorithm \ref{alg: SDD-ADMM}, we can also apply a Jacobi-type update, i.e., replace $\nabla_{x_i} \mathcal{K}_{\rho}(x^{k+1}_{<i},x^k_{\geq i}, \mu^k)$ by $\nabla_{x_i} \mathcal{K}_{\rho}(x^k, \mu^k)$ in \eqref{eq: sdd-admm-x} and then solve the $p$ subproblems in parallel.
-This is a special case when we treat $x = [x_1^\top, \cdots, x_p^\top]^\top$ as a single block variable and apply SDD-ALM, where problem decomposition is achieved within this single block update and assembles a Jacobi sweep.
+One key observation is that, although $x_i$'s are updated in a Gauss-Seidel fashion in Algorithm \ref{alg: SDD-ADMM}, we can also apply a Jacobi-type update, i.e., replace $\nabla_{x_i} \mathcal{K}_{\rho}(x^{k+1}_{<i},x^k_{\geq i}, \mu^k)$ by $\nabla_{x_i} \mathcal{K}_{\rho}(x^k, \mu^k)$ in \eqref{eq: sdd-admm-x} and then solve the $p$ subproblems in parallel.
+This is a special case when we treat $x = [x_1^\top, \cdots, x_p^\top]^\top$ as a single block variable and apply SDD-ALM, where decomposition is achieved within this single block update and assembles a Jacobi sweep.
 Such a feature might be favored in a distributed optimization setting.
 We present the convergence of SDD-ADMM in the form of Algorithm \ref{alg: SDD-ADMM} in the next subsection.